8/9/2024

 Caroline

 Thank you.
-As a reminder if you would like to ask a question please signal by pressing star one on your telephone keypad.
-We will take the first question from Lion Ankhil Dattani from JP Morgan.
-The line is open now please go ahead.
+As a reminder, if you would like to ask a question, please signal by pressing star 1 on your telephone keypad.
+We will take the first question from line Ankur Dattani from JP Morgan.
+The line is open now.
+Please go ahead.

 speaker

-Hi morning thanks very much for taking the questions.
-I've got two please if I can.
-Firstly could you help us understand a little bit better the way we should think about the building blocks for your revenue target for this year.
-I guess if we go back the expectation had been with OneWeb that we're ramping towards a double digit growth level so clearly the revenue target here is quite a lot lower than people would have thought.
-Rightly or wrongly Bloomberg Consensus had double digit growth in for this year so it's clearly quite a long way below that.
+Hi, morning.
+Thanks very much for taking the questions.
+I've got two, please, if I can.
+Firstly, could you help us understand a little bit better the way we should think about the building blocks for your revenue target for this year.
+I guess if we go back the expectation had been with OneWeb that we're ramping towards a double-digit growth level so clearly the revenue target here is quite a lot lower than people would have thought.
+Rightly or wrongly Bloomberg Consensus had double-digit growth in for this year so it's clearly quite a long way below that.
 So maybe you can help us understand what the moving parts are and specifically why you're not expecting growth this year.
-And then the second question is a bigger picture one and I appreciate it's difficult given you're no longer guiding to the previous targets you had for OneWeb but how should we try and think about the economics and growth path from your combination with OneWeb.
-I guess the challenge for us on the outside world is that we now don't have complete visibility on how you're thinking around the capex envelope, how aggressively or not you're going to invest in OneWeb.
+And then the second question is a bigger picture one.
+And I appreciate it's difficult given you're no longer guiding to the previous targets you had for OneWeb.
+But how should we try and think about the economics and growth path from your combination with OneWeb?
+I guess the challenge for us on the outside world is that we now don't have complete visibility on how you're thinking around the CapEx envelope, how aggressively or not you're going to invest in OneWeb.
 So it makes life very difficult in terms of trying to model and understand how we should think about this.
-So maybe you could help us understand your perspective in terms of what are your thoughts, aspirations, is it about return on capital, is it about something else and how do we try and size the opportunity as you see it today in the context of what you're saying around a bit more competition and maybe a little bit harder to really size quite what you're looking to do.
-Thanks very much.
+So maybe you could help us understand your perspective in terms of what are your thoughts, aspirations?
+Is it about return on capital?
+Is it about something else?
+And how do we try and size the opportunity as you see it today in the context of what you're saying around a bit more competition and maybe a little bit harder to really size quite what you're looking to do?

 speaker